jehyelim/opensc_project/README.md

 - A red bounding box appears on the person
 - A warning message is displayed

 ## Troubleshooting
 If you encounter any issues:

-- **Model file not found**: Make sure the all '~.pt' file is placed in the 'models/' directory.
+- **Model file not found**: Make sure the all '.pt' files are placed in the 'models/' directory.
 - **No vidio output**: Check if your webcam of video path is correctly set in 'main.py'.
 - **Dependency errors**: Run 'pip install -r requirments.txt' to install all required packages.

 ## Installation
 #### 1. Clone the repository: